bartonkerri77-tech/juno-pm/05-agentic-workflows/awspec.md

 - Failure: > 2 tool errors in a run → log + abort.
 - Failure: Claude tokens limits are reached for the day.
 - Escalation: confidence < 70% on any wireframe → hand to PM.
-- Timeout: 90s wall clock → abort with partial output.
+- Timeout: 120s wall clock → abort with partial output.
 - Fails safe when: Files are shared outside of MyDrive.
-Agent attempts to write to any non-approved
+Agent attempts to write to any non-approved Slack Channel.
+Agent attempts to use a non-approved tool.
+Agent attempts to download files.

 ## Self-review